StephenSandini/stephensandini.github.io/README.md

   </section>
   <section class="right">
     <h2>About Me</h2>
-    <p>I am a software developer with experience in buidling practical appplications and solving real-world problems through code.
-Currently, I am pursuing my master's degree in software engineering, where I am expanding my knowldege of advanced development practices, system design, and emergin technologies.
-My goald is to contribute to innovative projects that combine creativity and technology while continuously growing as a professional.</p>
+    <p>I am a software developer with experience in building practical appplications and solving real-world problems through code.
+Currently, I am pursuing my master's degree in software engineering, where I am expanding my knowledge of advanced development practices, system design, and emerging technologies.
+My goal is to contribute to innovative projects that combine creativity and technology while continuously growing as a professional.</p>
     <h2>Areas of Interest</h2>
     <ul>
       <li>🌐 Web Development